zama-ai/concrete/README.md

 ### Documenting

-Some information about how to build the documentation of `concretefhe` are available in [DOCUMENTING.md](docs/dev/howto/DOCUMENTING.md).
-Notably, our documentation is pushed to [https://docs.zama.ai/concretefhe/](https://docs.zama.ai/concretefhe/).
+Some information about how to build the documentation of `concrete-framework` are available in [DOCUMENTING.md](docs/dev/howto/DOCUMENTING.md).
+Notably, our documentation is pushed to [https://docs.zama.ai/concrete-framework/](https://docs.zama.ai/concrete-framework/).

 ### Developing

-Some information about our terminology and the infrastructure of `concretefhe` are available in [TERMINOLOGY_AND_STRUCTURE.md](docs/dev/explanation/TERMINOLOGY_AND_STRUCTURE.md).
-An in-depth look at what is done in `concretefhe` is available in [COMPILATION.md](docs/dev/explanation/COMPILATION.md).
+Some information about our terminology and the infrastructure of `concrete-framework` are available in [TERMINOLOGY_AND_STRUCTURE.md](docs/dev/explanation/TERMINOLOGY_AND_STRUCTURE.md).
+An in-depth look at what is done in `concrete-framework` is available in [COMPILATION.md](docs/dev/explanation/COMPILATION.md).

 ### Contributing